Teaching & Learning

-Specialist teachers provide instruction in Physical Education, Food and Design Technologies and Visual and Performing Arts.
-ICT and eLearning is an integral part of 21st Century learning for our students.
+Specialist teachers provide instruction in Physical Education, STEM and Design Technology, Visual and Performing Arts.
+Digital Technologies are an integral part of 21st Century learning for our students.
 An Independence Curriculum incorporates the four General Capabilities of the Victorian Curriculum alongside continua for Occupational Therapy and Speech Pathology.
 Interdisciplinary, personal and social learning are addressed within these domains and supported by a range of Outdoor Education camps and excursions, including Travel Education.

 In line with DET guidelines there are 320 Hours per year (8 Hours / Week) of English and 200 Hours per year (5 Hours / Week) of Mathematics.
 Literacy consists of reading and viewing; writing and speaking and listening.
 Our students’ individual learning plan (ILP) goals in English are linked to our curriculum.
 We value the importance of developing good communication skills (both verbal and non-verbal) to build the foundations of reading and writing.
 Numeracy consists of number and algebra; measurement and geometry; and statistics and probability.
 Our students’ individual learning plan (ILP) goals in Mathematics are linked to our curriculum.